Terms & Conditions

 Links to Other Sites

 We may from time to time elect to share certain information about you collected by us on the Service with third parties or affiliates for those third parties’ or affiliates’ own direct marketing purposes.
-If you are a California resident, you may opt out of such future sharing of your personal information (as defined by the California Shine the Light Act) by contacting us at [email protected] with the phrase "Do Not Share" in the subject line.
-You may also send a postcard Kosta Browne, Attn: Legal Department, 1201 Dowdell Lane, St. Helena, CA 94574.
+If you are a California resident, you may opt out of such future sharing of your personal information (as defined by the California Shine the Light Act) by contacting us at [email protected] with the phrase “Do Not Share” in the subject line.
+You may also send a postcard Kosta Browne, Attn: Legal Department, 1201 Dowdell Lane, St. Helena, CA 94574, call 1-866-473-7059 and leave a message with your request, or complete this web form.

-The criteria used to determine the period for which Personal Data about you will be stored varies depending on the legal basis under which we process such Personal Data:
+The criteria used to determine the period for which Personal Data about you will be stored varies depending on why we process such Personal Data:

 For a reasonable period of time based on the particular interest, taking into account the fundamental interests and the rights and freedoms of the data subjects.